dshreyash-108/Learn-Java/Basics/Basics.md

-Absolutely!
-Let's cover the basics of Java for beginners who have some familiarity with programming concepts.
-This will include fundamental concepts and syntax that are essential for getting started with Java programming.

 ### 1. **Java Overview**

 Java is a widely-used, high-level programming language known for its portability, flexibility, and strong community support.
 It was designed to have as few implementation dependencies as possible, making it suitable for cross-platform development.